Juan Manuel Santos: Paradise Papers

+Post-presidency (2018-present)

+Following the end of his second term, Santos was named as the fourth Angelopoulos Global Public Leaders Fellowship program at the Harvard Kennedy School, where he served through the spring semester.

 Family and personal life

-Santos was born on 10 August 1951 in Bogotá to Enrique Santos Castillo and his wife Clemencia Calderón Nieto, his brothers are: Enrique, Luis Fernando, and Felipe.
+Santos is the son of Enrique Santos Castillo and his wife Clemencia Calderón Nieto, his brothers are: Enrique, Luis Fernando, and Felipe.
 The Santos family has been a well established and influential family since the mid-20th century; his great-great-grandaunt was María Antonia Santos Plata, a martyr of the Independence of Colombia, and his great-granduncle was Eduardo Santos Montejo, President of Colombia between 1938 and 1942, who acquired the national newspaper El Tiempo.
 From there, his family has been connected to the newspaper and influenced the political life of the country; Eduardo's brother, Enrique, grandfather of Juan Manuel, and editor in chief of El Tiempo, was known as "Calibán" to his readers, and his three sons, Enrique (Juan Manuel's father) and Hernando Santos Castillo, and Enrique Santos Molano were chief editor, director, and columnist respectively.
 Through his father's brother, Hernando, and his mother's sister, Elena, Juan Manuel is also first cousin on both sides to Francisco Santos Calderón, former Vice President of Colombia during the previous administration from 2002 to 2010.
+His first cousin Alberto Calderón Palau is the father of racing driver Tatiana Calderón.

 Santos first married Silvia Amaya Londoño, a film director and television presenter, but divorced three years later having no children together.
 He then married María Clemencia Rodríguez Múnera, or "Tutina" as she is known to those close to her, an industrial designer he had met while she worked as a private secretary at the Ministry of Communications and he was Deputy Director of El Tiempo.
 Together they had three children, Martín (born 1989), María Antonia (born 1991), and Esteban (born 1993).